aucad/aml-networks/readme.md

 ## Setup

-Required Python environment: 3.8-3.9 [^1]
+Required Python environment: 3.8 or 3.9 [^1]

-[^1]: this is a hard requirement. numpy requires >= 3.8; robust XGBoost relies on Python features removed since 3.10.
+[^1]: This is a hard requirement.
+Numpy requires >= 3.8; robust XGBoost relies on Python features removed after 3.9.

 Install required dependencies: